Lwów School of Mathematics

 The Lwów school of mathematics (Lwowska szkoła matematyczna) was a group of Polish mathematicians who worked in the interwar period in Lwów, Poland (since 1945 Lviv, Ukraine).
 The mathematicians often met at the famous Scottish Café to discuss mathematical problems, and published in the journal Studia Mathematica, founded in 1929.
 The school was renowned for its productivity and its extensive contributions to subjects such as point-set topology, set theory and functional analysis.
-The biographies and contributions of these mathematicians were documented in 1980 by their contemporary Kazimierz Kuratowski in his book A Half Century of Polish Mathematics: Remembrances and Reflections.

 Members

 Notable members of the Lwów school of mathematics included: